 Starting now, make a list of people in your life that you feel are supportive in your life with chronic illness.
 You may notice that you want more people on your journey after you make the list.
 That’s just fine.

-Ultimately, you may also notice after making your list of supports that there are specific people that only make you feel worse.
-For the sake of your physical and mental health, you need to decrease your time with these people as much as possible.
+Ultimately, you may also notice after making your list of supports that there are specific people that only make you feel unsupported with your chronic condition.
+For the sake of your physical and mental health, decrease your time with these people as much as possible.
 That counts as self-care and boundaries, too!

 Do you remember what we said about self-care?
 It’s an essential chronic illness management strategy.

-I offer counseling groups for chronically ill teens and adults.
+I offer counseling groups for chronically ill teens and adults to build supportive community and practice skills for boundary setting and self-care.
 Connect with other supportive people today.

 10. Request Accommodations As Needed